Post updated: October 18, 2020

 Ultimately, it just took a lot of hard work and patience.

-You can earn a wonderful living as a freelance writer (I make way more now than I did when I worked a traditional full-time job!).
+You can absolutely earn a wonderful living as a freelance writer (I make way more now than I did when I worked a traditional full-time job!).
 But, it’s not something that’s just going to happen—it’s going to involve a lot of blood, sweat, and tears.
 You’re going to need to be willing to invest that.

 As for you?
-Whether you’re closing in on six figures yourself or are still trying to figure out how to even land a paying gig (I’ve been there!), I’ll leave you with this nugget of inspiration: Freelancing is a rewarding and fulfilling career path—six figures or not.
+Whether you’re closing in on six figures yourself or are still trying to figure out how to land a single paying gig (I’ve been there!), I’ll leave you with this nugget of inspiration: Freelancing is a rewarding and fulfilling career path—six figures or not.
 After all, it’s tough to put a price on doing what you love.

 Got questions?
 Holler at your girl (that’s me—I’m your girl).